amtsatterfield/starry-take-hom/README.md

 To set up your virtual environment:
 1. Clone this repo locally
 2. Open your anaconda prompt
-3. Change the directory to the Scripts folder of this repo: cd <parent directory path>\take-home-assignment\scripts
+3. Change the directory to the Scripts folder of this repo: <br/> cd (your parent directory path)\take-home-assignment\scripts
 5. Type the following:
         conda env create --name starry --file requirements.txt